DawnDeWaay/tdd-amplify-react/README.md

 ```

 - Run `npx cypress open` to Open Cypress
+- Run one or two of the Cypress `examples` to make sure everything is set up correctly.
+- **Once you have verified that Cypress is running correctly, delete the `cypress/integration/examples/` directory so that your tests will run faster on your [Continuous Integration (CI) Server](https://en.wikipedia.org/wiki/Continuous_integration).**
 - Create a new test called `note.spec.js` under the `cypress\integration\` directory in your project
 - Write your first test with intent revealing names.